WrathofBhuvan11/EDGE-Based-CGRA/README.md

 TRIPS is one such architecture sub category.
 It follows EDGE ISA.

-## TRIP Microarchitecture EDGE - Explicit data graph execution
+## TRIPS Microarchitecture EDGE - Explicit data graph execution
 The microarchitecture of this CGRA project is designed to be modular and configurable, enabling flexibility for various computational tasks.
 EDGE combines many individual instructions into a larger group known as a "hyperblock".
 Hyperblocks are designed to be able to easily run in parallel.
 TRIPS is a processor based on the Explicit Data Graph Execution (EDGE) ISA.
 <img width="746" height="257" alt="image" src="https://github.com/user-attachments/assets/04a85cea-e6f4-43d0-961f-31ab7e583680" />